Ralph Lauren (NYSE:RL) PT Lowered to $135.00

-Ralph Lauren (NYSE:RL) had its price objective lowered by Wells Fargo & Company from $140.00 to $135.00 in a research note issued to investors on Tuesday morning, Stock Target Advisor reports.
-The brokerage currently has an overweight rating on the textile maker’s stock.
+Ralph Lauren (NYSE:RL) had its price target lowered by equities researchers at Wells Fargo & Company from $140.00 to $135.00 in a report issued on Tuesday, Stock Target Advisor reports.
+The brokerage presently has an “overweight” rating on the textile maker’s stock.
+Wells Fargo & Company‘s price target points to a potential upside of 18.76% from the company’s current price.

-Several other analysts have also commented on the stock.
-Wedbush initiated coverage on shares of Ralph Lauren in a research note on Monday, October 4th.
-They set an outperform rating and a $137.00 target price for the company.
-The Goldman Sachs Group lowered shares of Ralph Lauren from a buy rating to a sell rating and cut their target price for the company from $142.00 to $110.00 in a research note on Tuesday, December 14th.
-Cowen boosted their price target on shares of Ralph Lauren from $154.00 to $162.00 and gave the company an outperform rating in a report on Monday, December 13th.
-Truist Financial initiated coverage on shares of Ralph Lauren in a report on Thursday, December 16th.
-They set a buy rating and a $141.00 price target on the stock.
-Finally, Deutsche Bank Aktiengesellschaft cut their price target on shares of Ralph Lauren from $133.00 to $125.00 and set a hold rating on the stock in a report on Monday, October 18th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and eight have issued a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average target price of $130.54.
+Several other analysts also recently commented on RL.
+Deutsche Bank Aktiengesellschaft cut their price objective on shares of Ralph Lauren from $133.00 to $125.00 and set a “hold” rating on the stock in a research report on Monday, October 18th.
+Zacks Investment Research downgraded shares of Ralph Lauren from a “strong-buy” rating to a “hold” rating and set a $124.00 price objective on the stock. in a research report on Tuesday, October 5th.
+JPMorgan Chase & Co. cut their price objective on shares of Ralph Lauren from $122.00 to $120.00 in a research report on Monday, January 24th.
+Wedbush began coverage on shares of Ralph Lauren in a research report on Monday, October 4th.
+They set an “outperform” rating and a $137.00 price objective on the stock.
+Finally, Truist Financial began coverage on shares of Ralph Lauren in a research report on Thursday, December 16th.
+They set a “buy” rating and a $141.00 price objective on the stock.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have given a buy rating to the company.
+According to MarketBeat.com, Ralph Lauren currently has an average rating of “Buy” and an average price target of $130.54.

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 7th.
-Shareholders of record on Friday, December 24th were given a $0.6875 dividend.
-This represents a $2.75 annualized dividend and a yield of 2.42%.
-The ex-dividend date was Wednesday, December 22nd.
-Ralph Lauren’s dividend payout ratio is 51.40%.

-Hedge funds have recently bought and sold shares of the business.
-US Asset Management LLC bought a new stake in Ralph Lauren in the third quarter worth approximately $32,000.
-Evolution Wealth Advisors LLC grew its position in Ralph Lauren by 123.8% in the third quarter.
-Evolution Wealth Advisors LLC now owns 338 shares of the textile maker’s stock worth $38,000 after acquiring an additional 187 shares in the last quarter.
-Dark Forest Capital Management LP bought a new stake in Ralph Lauren in the second quarter worth approximately $63,000.
-Fifth Third Bancorp grew its position in Ralph Lauren by 18.2% in the third quarter.
-Fifth Third Bancorp now owns 643 shares of the textile maker’s stock worth $71,000 after acquiring an additional 99 shares in the last quarter.
-Finally, NEXT Financial Group Inc grew its position in Ralph Lauren by 54.6% in the third quarter.
-NEXT Financial Group Inc now owns 736 shares of the textile maker’s stock worth $82,000 after acquiring an additional 260 shares in the last quarter.
-63.89% of the stock is owned by institutional investors.
+Large investors have recently modified their holdings of the company.
+US Asset Management LLC bought a new position in shares of Ralph Lauren in the 3rd quarter worth approximately $32,000.
+Evolution Wealth Advisors LLC lifted its stake in shares of Ralph Lauren by 123.8% in the 3rd quarter.
+Evolution Wealth Advisors LLC now owns 338 shares of the textile maker’s stock worth $38,000 after purchasing an additional 187 shares during the period.
+Dark Forest Capital Management LP bought a new position in shares of Ralph Lauren in the 2nd quarter worth approximately $63,000.
+Fifth Third Bancorp lifted its stake in shares of Ralph Lauren by 18.2% in the 3rd quarter.
+Fifth Third Bancorp now owns 643 shares of the textile maker’s stock worth $71,000 after purchasing an additional 99 shares during the period.
+Finally, NEXT Financial Group Inc lifted its stake in shares of Ralph Lauren by 54.6% in the 3rd quarter.
+NEXT Financial Group Inc now owns 736 shares of the textile maker’s stock worth $82,000 after purchasing an additional 260 shares during the period.
+Hedge funds and other institutional investors own 63.89% of the company’s stock.

 Ralph Lauren Company Profile